 We don’t work with the cheapest, we work with the best.
 Not just that, we work with friends, people we can trust.
 We help each other.
 That’s important.

 We use Eva’s factory in Sofia, Bulgaria.
 This may come as a shock to some, who think we make all our jackets in the UK.
 We would if we could do it to the standards we desire - but Eva’s work, kindness and understanding of our aims is unparalleled.
 Above all, the quality is the best I’ve ever seen, from the dozens of factories I’ve worked with in my career.

 With only 25 staff constructing handmade jackets with pride and care, we know what we’re getting, from whom.
 We’ve met everyone, they’ve looked after us, we trust them, nobody is getting shafted.
 That stuff matters as LOT.

-The first ever 100 buyers of the Utility Field Jacket received this.
-We have something new planned for our latest jackets.
+The first ever 100 buyers of the Utility Field Jacket in 201received this.

 We all need to feel safe buying online.
 We know we have to create trust - real trust that you can believe in - we have to keep our word and let customers do the selling…

 It’s worth knowing most of our customers have bought 2 or even ALL of our jackets!

 The Utility Field Jacketis lighter weight than an old style waxed jacket, making it far more comfortable and pleasant to wear, as it's not weighed down by sticky wax that gets everywhere.